BattletechModders/IRTweaks/README.md

 # IRTweaks
 This is a mod for the [HBS BattleTech](http://battletechgame.com/) game that includes a variety of tweaks, changes, and modifications to the base game.
 A wide range of effects is covered, and all of the options can be selectively enabled.
 A short summary of the features includes:

+* **Bulk Purchasing**: Provides buttons and keyboard shortcuts that allow bulk purchasing and selling of items in the store.
 * **Combat Log**: Provides an in-game log that captures text from floaties and preserves them in a readable format.
 * **Combat Saves Disabler**: Combat saves are prone to errors during vanilla gameplay, but especially so during modded gameplay.
 This disables the UI selection that allows in-combat saves to be made.
 * **Flexible Sensor Lock**: Using a Sensor Lock action does not count as movement or firing.
 This allows it to be combined with actions in a unit's activation.